Lemon Rice Recipe (South Indian Chitranna)

 - Salt to taste (you can also use pink Himalayan salt or black salt for added depth)

-12. Mix thoroughly so the rice is evenly coated with the spices, giving it a rich yellow color and deep Indian flavor.
+Mix the rice thoroughly so it is evenly coated with the spices, turning a rich yellow and absorbing the deep Indian flavors.
+Cover the pan with a lid and cook on low flame for 5 minutes.

-15. Let it cook for another 2 minutes, then turn off the stove.
+6. Add fresh lemon juice over the rice.
+Mix well and let it cook for another 2 minutes, then turn off the stove.
 Allow it to rest for a couple of minutes so the flavors settle and deepen.
+Garnish with curry leaves and serve hot.

 Serving Suggestions for Lemon Rice (Chitranna)